bmeviauac01/datadriven/docs/seminar/jpa/index.md

     }
     ```

     This method also needs to be added to the `ProductRepositoryCustom` interface.
-E.g. right click / _Refactor / Pull up_
+E.g. right-click / _Refactor / Pull up_

     Finally, call the method in `WebshopController`: